FAQ: Information for health professionals on pathogen-reduced platelets (PPPT)

 There is no published data on the safety of transfusing pathogen-reduced platelets to patients with psoralen allergies, including psoralen food allergies.
 Hemovigilance data has shown a reduced risk of allergic reactions among patients receiving pathogen-reduced platelets compared to untreated platelet components overall.
 While the compound adsorption device removes amotosalen leaving trace amounts in the product, there is a theoretical risk of allergic/anaphylactic transfusion reactions if patients with psoralen allergies are transfused with pathogen-reduced platelets.

-For patients with psoralen allergies, a request for non-pathogen reduced platelets can be made through Canadian Blood Services but requires a minimum of 3 days to fill the order (see question #11 in the FAQ on apheresis platelet psoralen-treated, When might non-pathogen reduced platelets [i.e., untreated apheresis platelet in PAS-E] be needed?).
+For patients with psoralen allergies, a request for non-pathogen reduced platelets can be made through Canadian Blood Services but requires a minimum of 3 days to fill the order (see additional information in the FAQ on apheresis platelet psoralen-treated and untreated apheresis platelet in PAS-E).
 In emergency situations, the risks and benefits of transfusion should be assessed on an individual basis and considerations for interventions such as pre-medication can be made.

 References